Coming Home (advertisement)

 "Coming Home" (commonly referred to by unofficial titles such as the Folgers Incest Ad or the Folgers "Brother and Sister" Commercial) is a 2009 American television commercial for Folgers Coffee.
 The commercial was created by the advertising agency Saatchi & Saatchi with the intention of emulating Folgers' 1980s commercial "Peter Comes Home For Christmas".
+It has become infamous online due to many people seeing incestuous subtext between the brother and sister.

 Plot

 Writing for GQ, Gabriella Paiella described the plot as follows:

 "Coming Home" opens with a taxi dropping a young man off outside a snow-covered house bedecked in Christmas decorations early one morning.
 A young woman excitedly opens the door and establishes that she's his sister by pointing at herself and saying "sister!"
-He's weary, having just returned from volunteering in "West Africa," and the two share a cup of freshly-brewed Folgers coffee while their parents are still asleep.
-(In some versions he even says "ah, real coffee," as if he didn't just come from where some of the best coffee in the world is produced.)
-He hands her a small present, but instead of opening it, she peels off the red bow and sticks it on his shirt.
+He's weary, having just returned from volunteering in "West Africa," and the two share a cup of freshly-brewed Folgers coffee while their parents are still asleep. … He hands her a small present, but instead of opening it, she peels off the red bow and sticks it on his shirt.
 "What are you doing?" he asks.
 "You're my present this year," she responds.
 The camera zooms in on her shy glance, then cuts to his furtive, flirty smile.

 Their parents then enter the kitchen and greet the brother as the jingle "the best part of waking up, is Folgers in your cup" plays.